 SCIT enable firms to provide timely, accurate processing of customer orders and requests and the ongoing management of customer accounts.
 For example, Piccoli and Applegate (2003) discuss how Wyndham uses IT tools to deliver a consistent service experience across its various properties to a customer.
-Both an improved ability to customize and a reduced variability of the consumption experience enhance perceived quality, which in turn positively affects customer satisfaction.
+Both an improved ability to customize and reduced variability of the consumption experience enhance perceived quality, which in turn positively affects customer satisfaction.

 Customer relationship management (CRM) is an approach to managing a company’s interaction with current and future customers.
 It often involves using technology to organize, automate, and synchronize sales, marketing, customer service, and technical support.

 CRM fundamentally involves treating customers differently based on the assumption that customers are different and have different needs.
-Such perceived inequality may cause dissatisfaction, mistrust and result in unfair practices.
+Such perceived inequality may cause dissatisfaction, mistrust, and result in unfair practices.
 A customer shows trust when he bonds in a relationship with a firm when he knows that the firm is acting fairly and adding value.
 However, customers may not trust that firms will be fair in splitting the value creation pie in the first place.